bata24/gef/README.md

 ### Other
 - The category is introduced in `gef help`.
     - ![](images/gef-help.png)
-- Combined into one file (from gef-extra).
-The following are moved from gef-extras.
+- Combined into one file (from `gef-extra`).
+The following are moved from `gef-extra`s.
     - `current-stack-frame`, `xref-telescope`, `bytearray`, and `bincompare`.
     - This is because a single file is more attractive than ease of maintenance.
-- The system-call table used by `syscall-args` is moved from gef-extras.
+- The system-call table used by `syscall-args` is moved from `gef-extras`.
-    - It was updated up to linux kernel 6.14 for each architecture.
+    - It was updated up to Linux kernel 6.14 for each architecture.
-- Removed some features I don't use.
+- Removed some features that I don't use.
     - `$`
     - `ida-interact`
     - `gef-remote`